george-scott-bjss/skillshare/README.md

 ## Using the app

-To run skillshare, please insure you have NodeJS installed.
+To run skillshare, please ensure you have NodeJS installed.

 Clone the repository to a local directory. navigate to the /skillshare directory and run the 'npm i' command in a terminal to install all dependencies for the project.

 Then, in the same directory, run the 'npm start' to run the React app on a local port.

-Please note that responsive styling is still a WIP!
 The app has been optimised for viewing on an iPhone X resolution, which can be emulated through many browser developer tools.